jennabelle/design-system-poc/README.md

 npm run start
 ```

-Navigate to see your new universal UI component:
+Navigate to see your component:

 ```
 http://localhost:3000/